6.1: How Enzymes Work

 where kn (hereafter written as kN) =(kT/h)K† is the effective first-order rate for the non-catalyzed rate.
 Now, let's create a more complicated linked equilibrium that shows the same reaction in the presence of an enzyme.
 Figure \(\PageIndex{19}\)

 Remember that the K values for this analysis are equilibrium constants, not dissociation constants.
 Note two important equilibrium constants, KS, the equilibrium constant for the binding of free S to E, and KT, the equilibrium constant for the binding of free S† to E (assuming that free S† could bind to E before it converted to product).
-As we have seen for linked equilibrium before, since the Keq values are related to the standard free energy changes, which are state functions, the sum of the standard free energies going from E + S to ES† (by either the top or bottom paths) are path independent, so the products of the Keq for the top path are equal to those for the bottom paths.
+As we have seen for linked equilibrium before, since the Keq values are related to the standard free energy changes, which are state functions, the sum of the standard free energies going from E + S to ES† (by either the top or bottom paths) is path independent, so the products of the Keq for the top path are equal to those for the bottom paths.
 This gives the following equation:

 \begin{equation}